Chaostheorie/Communicatio/README.md

 # Communicatio
 Recoded Version of VKS
-- Features Bootstrap 4 with redisign of full site
+- Features Bootstrap 4 with redesign of full site
 - Have instead of json mixed with sqlalchemy only flask sqlalchemy
 - Full Text Search with elasticsearch
-- through sqlalchemy support for many database types
+- Through sqlalchemy support for many database types
 - Organized with different files for different types of actions
-- adnvanced functions and funvtion viewing
+- adnvanced functions and function viewing
+- saved as package app
+- will feature a setup.py